Faculty & Staff Resources

 As a teacher of a Less Commonly Taught Language, Hasan faces question about the validity of Arabic study and the application of Arabic acquisition.
 She responds that, “Arabic is now a Critical Language in the United States.
 The Arabic Spring brought about change in 22 countries and while the Arabic Spring brought about what we see as chaos, chaos brings a new world.”
 Hasan sees this event not just through the lens of an Arabic educator but also with the knowledge that comes with her upbringing in the Middle East.
 Because of this insight Hasan notes that the “changed relationship between the Middle East and the Western World” will open up many opportunities in many different fields.
 Hasan believes that “opportunity comes to those prepared for it,” and by learning Arabic and familiarizing themselves with cultural practices of the Arabic speaking world, her students are preparing themselves for just such an opportunity.

-Dr. Liz Enkin, Assistant Professor of Spanish, is another new face in Modern Languages & Literatures.
+Dr. Liz Enkin, Associate Professor of Spanish, joined Modern Languages & Literatures in 2012.
 Enkin’s expertise: psycholinguistics.
 More specifically, Enkin’s passion rests in studying how the human mind learns a second language and creating teaching tools and techniques catering to these innate processes.

 Enkin’s experience with second-language acquisition began at an early age.
 Her parents immigrated to the United States from St. Petersburg.
 While Enkin was born in Boston, she was raised speaking nothing but Russian by her grandparents.
 She set foot in preschool at the age of 5 without knowing a word of English.